Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Make configuration changes in response to a security incident.
+### You are evaluating the compliance score in Compliance Manager.
+Match the compliance score action subcategories to the appropriate actions. [...]
+Make configuration changes in response to a security incident.

 - [x] Corrective.
 - [ ] Detective.